use bun

 pool.destroy()

 Want post-quantum security?
-KyberSuite wraps ML-KEM and a cipher suite into a hybrid construction.
+MlKemSuite wraps ML-KEM and a cipher suite into a hybrid construction.
 It plugs directly into SealStream.
 The sender encrypts with the public encapsulation key and only the recipient's private decapsulation key can open it.

-import { KyberSuite, MlKem768 } from 'leviathan-crypto/kyber'
+import { MlKemSuite, MlKem768 } from 'leviathan-crypto/mlkem'

-import { kyberWasm } from 'leviathan-crypto/kyber/embedded'
+import { mlkemWasm } from 'leviathan-crypto/mlkem/embedded'

 import { sha3Wasm } from 'leviathan-crypto/sha3/embedded'

-await init({ kyber: kyberWasm, sha3: sha3Wasm, chacha20: chacha20Wasm, sha2: sha2Wasm })
+await init({ mlkem: mlkemWasm, sha3: sha3Wasm, chacha20: chacha20Wasm, sha2: sha2Wasm })

-const suite = KyberSuite(new MlKem768(), XChaCha20Cipher)
+const suite = MlKemSuite(new MlKem768(), XChaCha20Cipher)

 const { encapsulationKey: ek, decapsulationKey: dk } = suite.keygen()

-// sender — encrypts with the public key
+// sender: encrypts with the public key

 const sealer = new SealStream(suite, ek)